Taught Postgraduate Degrees

-We are now accepting applications for entry in October 2018 for the new Oxford Master’s in Mathematical Sciences (OMMS), run jointly between the Mathematical Institute and Department of Statistics.
-This is a new opportunity for students from around the world to receive a broad and flexible training in mathematical sciences, essential for research and innovation in the 21st century.
-The Master’s spans interdisciplinary applications of mathematics as well as recognizing fundamental questions and themes.
-Oxford has a world-class reputation in the Mathematical Sciences, and this Master’s offers students the opportunity to work with an international group of peers, including other mathematical leaders of the future.
+The Oxford Masters in Mathematical Sciences (OMMS) runs jointly between the Mathematical Institute and Department of Statistics.
+This is an opportunity for students from around the world to receive a broad and flexible training in mathematical sciences, essential for research and innovation in the 21st century.
+The MSc spans interdisciplinary applications of mathematics as well as recognizing fundamental questions and themes.
+Oxford has a world-class reputation in the Mathematical Sciences, and this course offers students the opportunity to work with an international group of peers, including other mathematical leaders of the future.

 Examples of pathways include:

 - research in fundamental mathematics,